📄️ Contents

 📄️ Adding and Editing Natal Records

 When adding or editing the location for a natal record, Aquila's precision timekeeping system uses the latitude and longitude to do the work for you.
-Simply enter the coordinates, and the correct local time zone, along with any historical Daylight Saving Time rules, will be automatically applied for any date, anywhere in the world.
-This is all handled by a professional-grade global time zone atlas built into the application.
+Enter the coordinates, and the correct local time zone, along with any historical Daylight Saving Time rules, will be automatically applied for any date, anywhere in the world.
+This is handled by a professional-grade global time zone atlas built into the application.

 📄️ Creating a Generator Study

-You can create a new Generator Study in two ways:
+You can create a new generator study in two ways:

-📄️ Entering Dates
+📄️ Entering Dates and Times

 📄️ Working with Numeric Tables